Nick-LCY/BaiduAPI/README.md

 # BaiduAPI
-Project of using Baidu translation API
+Project of learning/using Baidu translation API